spyder-ide/spyder-docs/doc/panes/ipythonconsole.rst

    :alt: Spyder showing reloading modules in console

 UMR is enabled by default, and it will provide you with a red ``Reloaded modules:`` message in the console listing the files it has refreshed when it is activated.
-If desired, you can turn it on or off, and prevent specific modules from being reloaded, under :menuselection:`Preferences --> Python interpreter --> User Module Reloader (UMR)`.
+If desired, you can turn it on or off, and prevent specific modules from being reloaded, under :menuselection:`Preferences --> Python interpreter --> User Module Reloader (UMR) --> Enable UMR`.

 .. image:: /images/console/console-umr-preferences.png
    :alt: Spyder preferences showing option to use module reloader